New Brighton Lifeboat Station: History

 Within 18 months, as the Liverpool Dock Trustees had found, it was necessary to place a second boat at New Brighton, and a No.2 station was started in July 1864.
 This boat too was unusual, as it was a 33-foot Iron boat rather than the usual wooden boats.
 She was named Willie and Arthur.

+By 1867, a boathouse had been constructed at a cost of £208, sited near the Pier at the end of Egerton Street.

+On the morning of 27 September 1875, both the RNLI New Brighton lifeboat and the Mersey Docks and Harbour Board lifeboat from Liverpool, were called to the aid of the ship Ellen Southard of Richmond, Maine, aground on Taylor's Bank.
+Arriving first, the Liverpool lifeboat rescued 17 people, but was then capsized, pitching everyone into the water.
+The New Brighton quickly picked up 20 people, but 11 were lost, including the Ship's Captain and wife, the local pilot, and 2 lifeboat crew.
+Each of the New Brighton crew, and the surviving crew of the Liverpool lifeboat, were subsequently awarded a gold Lifesaving Medal by the United States government for their gallantry.

 In 1893, New Brighton received the Duke of Northumberland (ON 231), transferred from to be the No.2 lifeboat.
-The boat was a 50-foot Steam-powered lifeboat, using Water-Jets as a means of propulsion, over 140 years before this technology was again utilised by the RNLI in the present day lifeboats.
+The boat was a 50-foot Steam-powered lifeboat, using Water-Jets as a means of propulsion, over 140 years before this type of technology was again utilised by the RNLI, in the present day lifeboats.
 When the boat was required to be returned to Holyhead, the RNLI commissioned another Steam-class lifeboat.
 Arriving on station in 1897, she was named Queen (ON 404) to celebrate the Diamond Jubilee of Queen Victoria.

 The 60-foot lifeboat William and Kate Johnston (ON 682), replacement for Queen, was assigned to be the No.1 station boat in 1938.